TuxSH/TWLSaveTool/README.md

 ## Description
 TWLSaveTool is a 3DS homebrew that allows you to read, write, and erase save files from **NDS cartridges** (just like savegame-manager!)

-**The CIA build** requires your sysNAND to be on firmware 9.2 or less.
+**The CIA build** requires your sysNAND to be on firmware 9.2 or less (no restrictions for emuNAND).
 If it's the case, this is the best option; you'll be able to see the awesome banner Apache Thunder made :wink:.

 **The 3dsx build** requires you to have either PokéTransporter or Pokémon Dream Radar installed on your 3DS.
 In both cases you'll need to pay to be able to download them.